sumavyshnavy/expert-knowledge-copilot/README.md

 # License

+MIT License

-Developed for the **ET Hackathon 2026**.
+Developed for the **ET Hackathon 2026** using Groq AI and Retrieval-Augmented Generation (RAG).

-For educational and demonstration purposes.
+This project is intended for educational, research, and demonstration purposes.